20% off your first purchase with code: SHOP24

 • What is your teaching style?
 Do you prefer to be front and center?

 All of these things play a huge role in determining the best seating arrangement for YOU and YOUR STUDENTS.
-Before we look at specific classroom layout ideas, let's talk about some things that don't really work all that well:
+Before we look at specific classroom layout ideas, let’s talk about some things that don’t really work that well in a learning environment:

 I understand the tendency to put your tallest students in the back row.
 You want everyone to be able to see the front of the room and make eye contact with you.
 However, this is really the least of your worries when deciding between different seating arrangements.
 A teacher rarely just stands in the front of the room.
 You most likely move around, even during whole group instruction.
-So the height of your students should not determine your seating layout.
+So it’s not a good idea to let the height of your students determine your seating layout.

 So what is the best way to set up your classroom?
 There are a lot of different options and you should weigh the pros and cons of each one.
-The great news is that if you try one arrangement and it doesn't work out, it's pretty easy to switch things around.
+The great news is that if you try one classroom seating plan and it doesn’t work out, it is pretty easy to switch things around.

 Does seating arrangement affect learning?